GBeurier/pinard/README.md

 python 3.7.9

-pynirs is available with pip:
+pinard is available with pip:

-pip install pynirs
+pip install pinard

 ## USAGE

-TODO
+see examples

 ## TODO AND EXTENSIONS
 ### critical
 - Kennard Stone parallel implementation